upbound/docs/content/getstarted-devex/consumer-portal.md

 ### Check bucket encryption

-To ensure that server-side encryption is enabled for your bucket, use the following command, replacing `<your-bucket-name>` with your bucket’s name:
+To make sure your bucket was created with the specified encryption policy, use the following command, replacing `<your-bucket-name>` with your bucket's name:

 ```bash
 aws s3api get-bucket-encryption --bucket <your-bucket-name>